Vince is our Executive Director

-Pat has more than 15 years' advocating for children.
-She was a Court Appointed Special Advocate in two states and was Arizona Court Appointed Advocate of the year, March 2006.
-Pat also served on the Foster Care Review Board and Governor Napolitano's Child Protective Services Reform Education Work-Group.
-She has been advocating as a Special Education Parent, appointed by the Courts or the Department of Education for children in the care of the Department of Child Safety Since 2003.
-Pat joined Defenders of Children in 2015.
+Pat has more than 16 years' advocating for children.
+She was a Court Appointed Special Advocate in two states and was Arizona Court Appointed Advocate of the Year, 2006.
+Pat served on the Foster Care Review Board and Governor Napolitano's Child Protective Services Reform Education Work-Group.
+She has been advocating as a Special Education Parent.
+Pat has brought her expertise as education advocate to Defenders in 2015.

 Read our book:

-In addition to working with client families, the staff liaisons with other non-profit organizations, Court Appointed Special Advocates (CASAs), shelters, treatment centers and state and county officials concerned with child welfare.
-Defenders of Children works with families before, during and after court proceedings to ensure children's rights.
-Defenders of Children offers legal, forensic and expert witness services and referrals when children and their families have exhausted available resources through public and social service agencies, and yet the children still remain at risk (see Family or Legal Services).
-Defenders of Children also interfaces as an educational resource with such agencies as the Attorney General’s Office, AZ State Bar, Family and Juvenile Courts, the Department of Child Safety (DCS formerly CPS), State Legislators, and numerous non-governmental agencies.
+In addition to working with client families, the staff liaisons with other non-profit organizations, such as residential treatment centers, along with state and county officials concerned with children's welfare.
+Defenders of Children works with families to provide information and referrals, and social services including trauma-informed, free counseling for victims.
+Defenders offers legal services for client-families that meet our criteria, and possible forensic and expert witness services when children and their families have exhausted available resources through public service groups, and yet the children still remain at risk (see Family or Legal Services).
+Defenders of Children also interfaces as needed with such agencies as the Attorney General’s Office, AZ State Bar, Family and Juvenile Courts, the Department of Child Safety (DCS formerly CPS), and State Legislators.

-Our in-house programs provide social services and limited-scope legal services, often court-ordered, for children and families whose cases we accept.
-Defenders of Children may provide family support and court-ordered services (counseling, mediation, supervision, therapeutic intervention aka reunification) with our own in-house team of qualified professionals when there is a compelling evidence that a child is at risk or family finances are exhausted.
+Defenders of Children may provide family support such as mediation, supervision, therapeutic intervention (aka reunification) and education advocacy with our own in-house team of qualified professionals when there is a compelling evidence that a child is at risk or family finances are exhausted.

 |Administration||Carol A. Jacobson|